E-commerce

 • Traffic alone is not enough: you need the right traffic to the right page.

-• Operations are part of the business: payment, delivery, returns, and support influence real performance.
+• Operations are part of the business: payment, delivery, returns, and support influence actual performance.

 • Retention changes the economics of the model: it makes growth more sustainable.